Controlling the Cascade: Kinematic Planning for N-ball Toss Juggling: Introduction

-Each hands cycle time $T_c=T_v+T_d$ is split into a vacant time $T_v$ that it spends empty and a dwell time $T_d$ holding a ball.
+As shown in figure~\ref{fig:patterns}, each hands cycle time $T_c=T_v+T_d$ is split into a vacant time $T_v$ that it spends empty and a dwell time $T_d$ holding a ball.
 The catching movement is executed during $T_v$ and the throwing movement during $T_d$.
 Both can be related to the flight time $T_f$ that each ball spends in the air by Claude Shannon's juggling theorem~\cite{shannon1993scientific, yam1998extending}

 where $N_b$ is the number of juggled balls, and $N_h$ is the number of hands.
 The dwell ratio $R={T_d}/{T_c}$, $R \in (0,1)$ describes how long balls stay in a hand, with typical values for humans around $R\approx 2/3$.
 Increasing the dwell ratio reduces the average amount of balls in the air per hand